New dog and cat laws are coming on 1 July 2018. Changes include compulsory microchipping and desexing.

 Many responsible dog owners chose to have their dog’s microchipped which provides permanent identification.
 Dogs can be microchipped by vets and on Council run microchipping days.

-Racing Greyhound: Greyhound’s must be currently registered with the SA Greyhound Racing Control Board – current registration papers must be presented.
-Greyhounds that are not racing are considered and applied as an ordinary dog.
+Racing Greyhound: Greyhounds must be currently registered with the SA Greyhound Racing Control Board – current registration papers must be presented.
+Greyhounds that are not racing are considered and applied as Non Standard or Standard Dog.

 Dog owners are responsible for the care and well-being of their pet and to ensure that it is safe at all times and well behaved most of the time.